Who we are

 The service also provides a community respiratory service for children with complex disabilities who have respiratory complications.
 Please see the ‘Respiratory Physiotherapy Service’ section for further information on this area of our service.

-• We are continuing to prioritise assessment requests from the SEND team for new Education, Health and Care Needs Assessment for children known to our service.
+We prioritise assessment requests from the SEND team for new Education, Health and Care Needs Assessment for children known to our service.

-• We continue to accept referrals following our usual process.
-There is increased demand for our services at this time so please be aware that we have developed a longer waiting list during this period across all our services (some patients may be waiting over 5 months).
+Please note that currently there is increased demand for our services at this time so please be aware that we have developed a longer waiting list during this period across all our services.
 We are steadily working through this whilst ensuring we are responsive to urgent needs.

 • If parents or professionals are concerned a child’s needs have changed considerably since they were referred to the service please get in touch to provide up to date information for our service to review and triage.